Bothrops pirajai

-Bothrops pirajai is a species of venomous snake, a pit viper in the subfamily Crotalinae of the family Viperidae.
+Bothrops pirajai, commonly known as Piraja's lancehead, is a species of venomous snake, a pit viper in the subfamily Crotalinae of the family Viperidae.
 The species is endemic to Brazil.
 There are no subspecies that are recognized as being valid.

 Etymology

 The specific name, pirajai, is in honor of Brazilian parasitologist Pirajá da Silva, who in 1923 was director of the Bahia branch of the Instituto Butantan.